 Without going into the nerdy details of the soil testing analysis, we can describe the way we see pastured poultry changing the fields as we observe them over years.
 Our pastures have doubled their annual grass growth since we began raising chickens on them.
 The increased growth is resulting in more photosynthesis, more carbon dioxide capture, more soil organic matter.
 When we dug a trench for a water line though our oldest chicken pasture, we found grass roots stretching down past the bottom of the trench four feet below the surface.
 This means the plants are rooting deeper, sinking atmospheric carbon farther into the ground while pulling up rich minerals from deep in the soil profile.

 As the soil organic matter rises, we continue to observe improvements in plant, insect, and wildlife diversity in our pastures.
-This is a system that can continue to improve our environment rather than continually degrading it.
+This is a system that can continually improve our environment rather than degrading it.
 This is special!

 We find that customers are bewildered by labels being used as attributes for chicken in the marketplace.
 And rightly so, since many of the labels are used in ways that do more to deceive than to illuminate.
-“Cage free”, “free range”, “outdoor access”, “heirloom”, “organic”, and sadly even our beloved phrase “pasture raised” have all been used to sell people something that is different than the product they are envisioning in their minds.
+“Cage Free,” “Free Range,” “Outdoor Access,” and “Heirloom” have all been used to sell people something that is different than the product they are envisioning in their minds.
 Short of seeing what is actually going on at the farm, you really don’t know what you are getting.

 At Wrong Direction Farm, we don’t ask you to trust the cleverly worded labels.
 We want to earn your trust.
 We want you to be confident that we’re showing you what is really happening on our farm, that we are involved in this work because we believe in it.
 As we post in our blogs and social media feeds, we use images that accurately and candidly reflect our farm.
 Even if you don’t have the opportunity to visit the farm, we want to present a genuine look into the ways our commitment to pasture raised chickens works itself out on our family’s farm.

 We deliver our grass fed and pasture raised meat to customers each week.
 Our chicken options include all the various cuts like breasts, drumsticks, thighs, and wings, plus whole chickens for roasting, organs, and even a mix of ground up chicken backs and trim we use here to feed our farm cats.
 Your order will arrive ice cold in a fully recyclable insulated package.
-We deliver throughout the Northeast, including New York, New Jersey, Pennsylvania, Delaware, Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, and Maine.
+We deliver throughout the Northeast, including New York (including Manhattan, Brooklyn, Bronx, Queens, Staten Island, and all of Long Island), New Jersey, Pennsylvania, Delaware, Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, and Maine.